-• Retail sales (residential, commercial, industrial, and others), net of uncollectibles/recovery, totaled \$305,969, a \$2,812 (0.9%) decrease.
-The decrease in sales was primarily due to a slight decrease in customer consumption.

-- Transmission revenues of \$37,484 increased by \$1,987 (5.6%), primarily due to an increase in the high voltage utility specific rate per the annual filing with Federal Energy Regulatory Commission. - Other revenues of \$18,922 decreased by \$1,571 (7.7%), primarily due to a decrease in proceeds from the sale of renewable energy credits and settlement recoveries, offset by an increase in proceeds from the sale of GHG allowances.
+- Retail sales (residential, commercial, industrial, and others), net of uncollectibles/recovery, totaled \$305,969, a \$2,812 (0.9%) decrease.
+Retail sales continue to be the primary revenue source for the Electric Utility.
+The decrease in sales was primarily due a slight decrease in consumption. - Transmission revenues of \$37,484 increased by \$1,987 (5.6%), primarily due to an increase in the high voltage utility specific rate per the annual filing with Federal Energy Regulatory Commission. - Other revenues of \$18,922 decreased by \$1,571 (7.7%), primarily due to a decrease in proceeds from the sale of renewable energy credits and settlement recoveries, offset by an increase of proceeds on the sale of GHG allowances.